 He sings regularly at the Mariinsky theatre and at the ‘Stars of the White Nights Festival’ performing his favourite roles, Boris Godunov, Filippo/Don Carlo, Holländer, Amfortas, Wotan /Das Rheingold, The Wanderer, Don Giovanni…

-His recordings include Amfortas / Parsifal with the Mariinsky/Gergiev and again with the Berlin Radio Symphony/Janowski as well Rangoni / Boris Godunov and Remeniuk /Semyon Kotko for Philips Classics.
+His recordings include Amfortas / Parsifal with the Mariinsky/Gergiev and again with the Berlin Radio Symphony/Janowski as well as Rangoni / Boris Godunov and Remeniuk /Semyon Kotko for Philips Classics.
+He has also recorded a solo recital of Wagner arias for Naïve.
 Cinema and DVD appearances include Parisfal and Boris Godunov from the MET, Boris Godunov at the Mariinsky, the Bayerische Staatsoper…

 “Evgeny Nikitin delivered such soaring, charismatic, legati at this point that you might almost have believed his promise to renounce evil.
 He is precisely what the role and the opera needs: physically, vocally, a complete star.”

 “L’excellent baryton Evgeny Nikitin devient éclatant en Günter manipulateur.

 [Excellent baritone Evgeny Nikitin’s manipulative Günter is brilliant.]“